-Do wear what you would on an interview
+Do wear what you would in an interview

 Don’t use a selfie

-Not to suggest that you have to spend money on a private studio with a professional photographer.
-But do have a friend or family member take a picture of you on the best camera you have access to.
-If you can’t get your hands on a high quality camera, try using portrait mode on your cell phone.
+Not to suggest that you must spend money on a private studio with a professional photographer.
+But do have a friend or family member take a picture of you on the best camera you can access.
+If you can’t get your hands on a high-quality camera, try using portrait mode on your cell phone.

 Do use Photoshop if necessary